12 June 2020 – Statement on systemic racism

 The McGill Law Equity Committee

-The Equity Committee is composed of members from faculty, staff and students in the BCL/LLB and graduate programs at the Faculty of Law.
+The Equity Committee is composed of members from faculty, staff and students in the BCL/JD and graduate programs at the Faculty of Law.

 Its mandate is to advance equity, diversity and an inclusive learning environment for all students at the Faculty, particularly those from groups that have historically encountered or continue to face systemic barriers.